 - Personal loans can help you pay for emergency bills or large purchases, but use them with care.

-- Low interest personal loans are hard to find, unless you use collateral.
-Unsecured personal loans come at higher interest rates.
+- Low interest personal loans are hard to find, if you don't have collateral and strong credit.

 The 5 Ws of Low Interest Personal Loans

 If you want to borrow money, you want the lowest possible interest rate and the most convenient terms.
 Makes sense; who wouldn't want that.
 The secret to finding a low-interest personal loan with attractive terms is simple — shop around.
 With so much information accessible on your phone or computer, you can compare offers from different lenders with a minimum of time and effort.

 Make sure the lender explains the terms of the loan, including all fees and costs.
 However, low-interest personal loans are not available to everyone.
 However, if you can qualify for a loan, there will be a range in the interest rates you are offered.
 Be prepared when you comparison shop.
 Lenders will ask tough questions and expect clear responses from you.